myadsparker/adsparker-official/SUPABASE_OAUTH_FIX.md

 ## 🚨 The Problem

-Even though the code has `redirectTo: 'https://adsparker.com/login-callback'`, OAuth is still redirecting to `http://localhost:3000`.
+OAuth is redirecting to `http://localhost:3000` instead of your production domain.

-**Why?** The `redirectTo` parameter only controls where Supabase redirects AFTER receiving the OAuth callback from Google.
-The **initial redirect from Google back to Supabase** is controlled by Supabase's **Site URL** setting in the dashboard.
+**Why?** The **initial redirect from Google back to Supabase** is controlled by Supabase's **Site URL** setting in the dashboard, not your code.
+You need to configure this in the Supabase dashboard.

 ---